Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 What is an elevator pitch?

-The elevator pitch or elevator speech, so named for the average time of a quick elevator ride, is a 30- to 60-second summary of yourself or an idea.
+The elevator speech, or pitch, so named for the average time of a quick elevator ride, is a 30- to 60-second summary of yourself or an idea.
 You can imagine the scene: An employee pitches a new project to an executive on the first floor then steps into an elevator.
 And, by the time the elevator has reached the top floor, the executive is interested and convinced of the project’s merit.

 That situation in an elevator is potentially unrealistic and specific to the name.
-But there are a number of scenarios in the business would where an elevator pitch may come in handy.
-Read on to learn when and where to use yours.
+But there are a number of scenarios in the business world where this type of pitch may come in handy.

 When and how to use an elevator pitch